-This scheme is aimed at visual arts practitioners working in the fields of drawing, painting, sculpture, print-making, photography, moving image/filmmaking and craft makers creating contemporary creative work conceived, designed and made by individual practitioners in ceramics, jewellery and metalwork, furniture and wood, glass, textiles and basket-making.
+The scheme is aimed at visual arts practitioners working in the fields of drawing, painting, sculpture, print-making, photography, moving image/filmmaking and craft makers creating contemporary work conceived, designed and made as individual practitioners in ceramics, jewellery and metalwork, furniture and wood, glass, textiles and basket-making, etc.

 Deadlines for Applications

 10th November 2020, 5pm

 The scheme is open to Highland or Western Isles based visual artists/craft makers living, working or maintaining a studio space within the Councils’ regional boundaries.
 Applicants may be of any age and at any stage of their career, but must be outwith full time education.

 The quality of applicant’s work is key.
 Successful applicants will have demonstrated a level of commitment to their practice, having developed their skills and ideas in achieving a body of work outwith formal education.

 How to Apply